 The 2020 Construction Hiring and Business Outlook report by the Associated General Contractors of America revealed that 81 percent of construction businesses are having a hard time finding qualified skilled labor to fill open positions.
 What began as a labor shortage in small, isolated pockets as home construction bottomed out in 2011, is now exacerbated by a global pandemic and the effects it has had on safety protocols, employee health and supply chains.

 Skilled labor was facing dire shortage issues before the pandemic, and the nation continues to feel the repercussions.
 In reality, the building industry overall has experienced positive growth in recent years, and confidence in multifamily construction grew in recent months, according to the National Accreditation of Home Builders (NAHB).
 This growth could be even faster if there were enough qualified candidates to fill open skilled labor positions.

 Did All the Skilled Labor Just Disappear?

 Good or bad, we have likely only seen the beginning of the construction labor shortage.
 Building activity is projected to strengthen over the next few years, and the demand for skilled craftsmen is expected to continue to grow.
-While residential and commercial construction activity may have increased significantly since the low point of the recession, many still view this resurgence as fragile.
-Constrained by a shortage of skilled workers, this resurgence could end up tempered by the continued increase of new home prices and delays in projects.
+While residential and commercial construction activity may have increased significantly in recent years, many still view this resurgence as fragile—especially now, as the country heals from pandemic shutdowns and resumes normal life.